haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 Using the wood id returned by the POST endpoint you can try the _GET_, _PUT_ and _Delete_ endpoints.

-The endpoint **GET /wood-catalog/get-all** that doesn't any required a parameter.
+The **GET /wood-catalog/get-all** is the only endpoint that doesn't require a parameter.

 ## Next steps

 Some ideas for the next steps to make this project production ready:

+- ensure id prefix is used only server-side
-- Serverside pagination
+- Serverside pagination (get rid of /get-all)
 - Postman flow
 - Middleware for error handling
 - Viewmodel to allow sanitization of inputs